-Payroll accountants prepare a monthly reconciliation of payroll disbursements recorded in Oracle and payroll disbursements reported by the third-party payroll processor's SF224.
+Payroll accountants prepare a monthly reconciliation of payroll disbursements recorded in Oracle and payroll disbursements as reflected on the CARS Account Statement.
 The payroll accountant investigates and resolves any differences identified.
 This reconciliation is reviewed and approved by the supervisor or manager of ARC's Central Accounting Branch.
-In addition, ARC branch accountants prepare monthly GWA Account Statement reconciliations from the general ledger to Treasury's record.
-Any reconciliation differences identified by the branch accountant who prepares the GWA Account Statement reconciliation, that requires correction, are posted by another accountant or accounting technician in a subsequent accounting period.
-ARC supervisory accountants review and approve the GWA Account Statement/Fund Balance with Treasury reconciliations.
+In addition, ARC prepares monthly CARS Account Statement reconciliations from the general ledger to Treasury's record.
+Any reconciliation differences identified by the branch accountant who prepares the CARS Account Statement reconciliation, that requires correction, are posted by another accountant or accounting technician in a subsequent accounting period.
+ARC supervisory accountants review and approve the CARS Account Statement/Fund Balance with Treasury reconciliations.